lizOnly/lizOnly.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at the Visualization and MultiMedia Lab of the University of Zurich, working as an Early-Stage Researcher in the H2020 MSCA-ITN project EVOCATION.
-The general topic is 3D reconstruction of indoor environments.
+I'm currently pursuing my Ph.D. at the Visualization and MultiMedia Lab, University of Zurich.
+Previously, I completed my MSc in Computer Science from Federal Fluminense University in Niteroi, Brazil, and my BSc from the National University of Saint Augustine in Arequipa, Peru.
+My primary research delves into 3D reconstruction from point clouds, particularly scans of indoor environments.

-I am thrilled to be awarded the scholarship in the Rising Stars in Computer Graphics program (2022-2023), organized by WiGRAPH, an official group of the SIGGRAPH conference.
+I'm honored to have been chosen for the Rising Stars in Computer Graphics program (2022-2023) hosted by WiGRAPH, an official group of the SIGGRAPH conference.
+In addition, I've been privileged to receive scholarships for the GHC in 2020 and 2022, enabling me to attend the Grace Hopper Celebration, a premier gathering for women in tech.

-I have also been awarded the GHC 2020 and 2022 scholarships to attend the largest gathering of women in technology, known as the Grace Hopper Celebration.
+My research interest lies at the intersection of geometry processing, 3D computer vision, and deep learning applied to point clouds.
+Specifically, I aim to reconstruct concise polygonal meshes that distinguish between structural elements and objects within a scene.

-I earned my BSc degree in computer science from the National University of Saint Augustine, Arequipa - Peru, and my MSc degree in computer science from Federal Fluminense University, Niteroi - Brazil.
+Personal growth is of paramount importance to me.
+I firmly believe in continuously evolving and encountering newer versions of oneself, always pushing boundaries and absorbing lessons from every experience.

-My research interests lie at the intersection of geometry processing, 3D computer vision, and deep learning for point clouds.
-In particular, I am interested in building learning systems that reconstruct structural elements and understand objects of indoor environments.
+Creativity is my outlet.
+Whether through painting, writing, or reading, I cherish the process of creation and gaining insights from varied perspectives.
+For those interested, you can explore my most recent book [The three buildings](https://www.amazon.com/dp/B0B8T5QFFL).

 Recent Works
 ======